 At St Nicholas CE Infants' School we aim to develop the abilities of all children to communicate effectively in speaking and in writing; to listen with understanding and to become enthusiastic and insightful readers so that they can take pleasure in their use of English.

 We follow the National Curriculum in Key Stage 1 and Development Matters in the EYFS.
 Communication, Language and Literacy skills are taught on a daily basis in Nursery, Reception and Key Stage 1.
 These skills are then applied in cross curricular learning opportunities.
 English specific teaching and learning takes place within a whole class setting (shared/modelled reading and writing) and within guided reading and writing groups.
 Within guided groups, good practice is shared and modelled and the children also work independently or with a partner on set tasks.
 Teachers use a variety of interactive teaching methods to deliver the curriculum and achieve set learning objectives.
 These learning objectives are then assessed with this assessment feeding into planning for the next English session.

 Approach of teaching

-In Key Stage 1 units of work are planned using the National Curriculum statutory guidance, which are linked in context to the current topic.
-These units cover the phases of the ‘Writing Sequence’.
+In Key Stage 1 units of work are planned using the National Curriculum statutory guidance, which are linked in context to other areas of the curriculum.
+We use The Write Stuff approach to deliver writing lessons.
 All the units are based on carefully chosen high quality books with supporting texts for each topic.
-Each English Plan covers outcomes for Speaking and Listening, Reading and Writing.
 Each plan has a writing outcome with a particular purpose and audience in mind.
 Over the year each year group will cover a balance of narrative, non-fiction and poetry text types.
 A clear set of end of year expectations are followed by each year group and incorporated into planning and assessment.